shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 After the battle is over, if you are still alive, the enemies retreat back into the cave.
 You hand the boy back to his mother, who gives you 1 amber for saving him from the insects.
 Note “Boy Saved” somewhere for future reference.

 If you die, the enemies rush out of the cave and attack the little boy.
 If you have “Team Synergy” written down from earlier, or if Tak has “High Alert” written down from earlier, someone nearby hears the commotion and fends off the enemies; and then the mother uses a Health Potion on you.
 If not, then the enemies capture the little boy and he disappears, and you note “Missing Boy” somewhere for future reference.

+## Saturday, January 6

+You escort the mother and the boy back to their burrow, and then report to Sg Furfoot.

+1. Report your findings to Sg Furfoot.
+2. Find Tak. [roll d20 + Intellect].
+Reminder: Earth Molder
+3. Prepare for your journey.

+### 1. Report your findings to Sg Furfoot.

+You report the incident to Sg Furfoot, who ponders it.
+“This report is most distressing.
+You must find recruit Tak and report this to Crownspire City at once!”
+He commends you for your bravery.
+You gain 1 amber.

+### 2. Find Tak. [roll d20 + Intellect].
+Reminder: Earth Molder

+You search for Tak.
+Sg Furfoot gave you his last known location, which was underground.
+If you have “Team Synergy” written down from earlier, gain a +2 bonus to this roll.
+If Tak has “High Alert” written down from earlier, gain a +2 bonus to this roll.

+**If the result is 10 or less:** You don’t find him.
+After an hour passes, you report back to Sg Furfoot, and find Tak waiting for you.

+**If the result is between 11 and 16:** You find Tak just as he’s getting out of a hole.
+You talk to him.
+Tak gains a +2 bonus to challenge \#2 on his page today.

+**If the result is 17 or more:** You find Tak at the bottom of a hole.
+You help him out.
+Tak gains a +2 bonus to challenge \#1 and challenge \#2 on his page today.
+“Man, am I glad to see you,” Tak says.

+### 3. Prepare for your journey

+You and Tak prepare for your journey to Crownspire City.

+If Tak tried to cook some meals (2024-01-01) and succeeded (11 or more), add 1 Meal Ration to your inventory.

+If Rut tried to distribute meals (2024-01-01) and succeeded (13 or more), add 1 Meal Ration to your inventory.

+If Rut tried to find his bunker (2024-01-01) and succeeded (11 or more), add 1 Meal Ration to your inventory.

+If Rut helped people while on patrol (2024-01-02) and succeeded (15 or more), add 1 Meal Ration to your inventory.

+“Got everything?”
+Tak asked.

+“I got all the meal rations packed, so I think so.”
+Rut answered.
+“How about you?”

+“Yep!”
+Tak patted his nuts.
+“Let’s go.”